 Will it happen again?

 An attack of acute pancreatitis may be a one-off event.
-However, if there is an underlying cause, then it may recur unless the cause is corrected.
+However, if there is an underlying cause, then it may happen again (recur) unless the cause is corrected.
 One of the following may be relevant to prevent a recurrence, depending on the cause:

 - An operation to remove your gallbladder is usually advised if a gallstone was the cause.